New Jersey’s No Early Release Act (NERA)

 Bergen County Criminal Defense Lawyers with Offices in Hackensack, NJ

-Facing a criminal charge in New Jersey can threaten your reputation, your livelihood, and many other components of your life.
+Facing a criminal charge in New Jersey, especially a NERA crime, can threaten your reputation, your livelihood, and many other components of your life.
 Fortunately, you do not need to travel these uncertain waters alone.
 An experienced criminal defense attorney can serve as your supporter, your defender, and your advocate as you confront what often seems an insurmountable challenge at the outset.
 The attorneys at The Tormey Law Firm are passionate about what they do and dedicated to turning over every rock and pursuing every possible avenue to achieve the best possible outcomes for their clients.
 Whether your case involves charges for aggravated sexual assault, stalking, terroristic threats, or another offense, we will stop at nothing to obtain a successful resolution.

 If you or a loved one is facing criminal charges in New Jersey, our lawyers will employ their extensive knowledge of the law, solid connections, deft negotiation skills, and zealous advocacy to help you overcome the allegations against you.
 Contact our Hackensack offices anytime at (201)-330-4979 to receive a free consultation.